Looking for fitness goals ideas for beginners?

 When you start on the path to your New Year fitness goal, start slow.
 As mentioned above… take baby steps.

-If you try to run 2 miles on your first day of running, not only are you unlikely to succeed, you could create too much pain, mentally and physical that you just give up because it’s too painful to continue.
+If you try to run 2 miles on your first day of running, not only are you unlikely to succeed, you could create too much pain, mentally and physically that you just give up because it’s too painful to continue.

 For example, shortly after the severe stress and anxiety-related panic attack I suffered in 2006, I started running by just doing 1 lap of a soccer field.